dwp/govuk-casa/docs/setup.md

 |----------|------|-------------|
 | `mount` | `function` | Calling this will mount all the CASA routers/middleware and effectively prevent any further modification |

 Call the `mount()` function as the last thing you do, once you've setup all the routers/middleware as you wish.
+[Read more about this function](docs/mount-function.md) to see how it can be used to mount your application in various scenarios.

 ## Mutable routers